zimaxnet/orb-game/README.md

 4. **Start Playing**: Once dismissed, you're ready to explore the 3D orb environment

 ### Game Mechanics
-1. **Explore the Orb**: You'll see a central orb with colorful satellites orbiting around it
+1. **Explore the Orb**: You'll see a central orb with colorful satellites orbiting around it in a stunning Milky Way background
 2. **Hover for Info**: Hover over satellites to see their category names (Technology, Science, Art, etc.)
 3. **Click to Listen**: Click any satellite to hear a positive news story from that category
+4. **Watch Orbs Stop**: Clicked orbs will stop moving and glow slightly to show you've explored them
+5. **Read Full Stories**: Scroll through complete news content in the news panel
-4. **Build Your Score**: Each story you discover earns you points and builds your streak
+6. **Build Your Score**: Each story you discover earns you points and builds your streak
-5. **Close Stories**: Use the ✕ button in the news panel to return to orb exploration
+7. **Close Stories**: Use the ✕ button in the news panel to return to orb exploration
-6. **Audio Controls**: Use the play/pause and mute buttons to control audio playback
+8. **Audio Controls**: Use the play/pause and mute buttons to control audio playback

 ### Categories Available
 - **Technology**: Latest tech innovations and breakthroughs